spotinst/help/src/docs/administration/policies/create-new-policy.md

 <img src="/administration/_media/create-policy-04.png" width="406" height="166" />

-### Manual Edit
+### Manually Selection of Actions

-If you do not want to allow all of the actions included in the standard set of actions, click Manual Edit.
-Then you can unmark the actions that will not be allowed.
+If you do not want to allow all of the high level actions included in the standard set of actions, uncheck **All Actions**.
+Then you can mark only the specific high level actions to be allowed.

 If you need more granular control of the actions to be allowed, click one of the arrows.
 For example, when you click the arrow by Create, a list of individual Create actions allowed for this service opens.

-Unmark any actions that will not be allowed.
+Mark any actions that will be allowed.

 Below is an example of the individual Create actions for the Elastigroup service.
 Since the Delete action is unmarked, this policy will not allow the users to delete anything in Elastigroup.